Jay-Idrees/UPenn-CyberSecurity-Digital-Forensics/readme.md

 - Collection of Evidence / Forensic Recovery - What data to collect and the best way to collect it.

 - Preservation of Evidence - A read only master is made and stored in a digital valt, all processing is done on a copy.
 A **Write blocker** is used to prevent data contamination.
-In addition, a **cryptogenic digest** or **hash** is created to ensure that the evidence is not altered
+In addition, a **cryptogenic digest** or **hash** is created for data integrity to ensure that the evidence is not altered during the investigative process

-- Electronic Discovery and Analysis -
+- Electronic Discovery and Analysis - Document: Time, Date, location and applications used

 - Present and Report